hanami/guides/content/v2.2/introduction/building-an-api.md

      Failure/Error: get "/"

      Hanami::Routes::MissingActionError:
-       Could not find action with key "actions.home.show" in Bookshelf::App
+       Could not find action with key "actions.home.index" in Bookshelf::App

-       To fix this, define the action class Bookshelf::Actions::Home::Show in app/actions/home/show.rb
+       To fix this, define the action class Bookshelf::Actions::Home::Index in app/actions/home/index.rb
      # ./spec/requests/root_spec.rb:5:in `block (2 levels) in <top (required)>'

 Finished in 0.01871 seconds (files took 0.62516 seconds to load)